What is the Best Shoulder Pain Treatment for you?

 Dr. Volney changed my life.
 I can’t say enough good things about Dr. Volney and his team.
 Before I met him, I thought I was going to be in pain for the rest of my life, so finally being able to exercise without excruciating pain has been a real game changer for me.

-Cortisone or corticosteroid injections are a standard medical treatment used to relieve pain and reduce inflammation in various body parts.
-Cortisone is a powerful anti-inflammatory medication that belongs to a class of drugs called corticosteroids.
-It mimics the effects of hormones that your body naturally produces in the adrenal glands.
+Steroid injections are a standard medical treatment used to relieve pain and reduce inflammation in various body parts.
+Steroids are powerful anti-inflammatory medications that belong to a class of drugs called corticosteroids.
+They mimic the effects of hormones that your body naturally produces in the adrenal glands.

-The cortisone medication works by suppressing the immune response in the injected area, thereby reducing inflammation and alleviating pain.
-Cortisone injections can provide temporary relief and are particularly helpful for people with conditions that don’t respond well to other treatments, such as oral anti-inflammatory medications or physical therapy.
+The steroid medication works by suppressing the immune response in the injected area, thereby reducing inflammation and alleviating pain.
+Steroid injections can provide temporary relief and are particularly helpful for people with conditions that don’t respond well to other treatments, such as oral anti-inflammatory medications or physical therapy.

-It’s important to note that while cortisone injections can be highly effective in managing pain and inflammation, they are not suitable for everyone and may have potential side effects.
-Discussing the risks and benefits of cortisone injections with a healthcare provider before undergoing the procedure is crucial.
+It’s important to note that while steroid injections can be highly effective in managing pain and inflammation, they are not suitable for everyone and may have potential side effects.
+Discussing the risks and benefits of steroid injections with a healthcare provider before undergoing the procedure is crucial.

 Do you know how to pick a pain treatment specialist for the best results?